Niennienzz/simple-redis/README.md

 ## How to Run

 - Use the `cargo run` command to start the server.
-- The server will listen on `6500` port.
+- The server will listen on the `6500` port.
 - Then, use a Redis client (i.e., [Redis CLI](https://redis.io/docs/latest/develop/connect/cli/)) to connect.

 ```bash
 redis-cli -p 6500
 ```

-- Now, you can use the Redis commands mentioned above
+- Now, you can use the Redis commands mentioned above.

 ```bash
 127.0.0.1:6500> ECHO "Hello World!"